 A clinical study with a total of 122 specimens from 87 individual pediatric transplant patients was performed to determine the safety and probable benefit of the PleximmuneTM test for predicting rejection in the intended use population.
-Using the post-transplant rejection-risk cutoff threshold of 1.10, the sensitivity, specificity, positive predictive value (PPV) and negative predictive value (NPV) were 84%, 80%, 64% and 92%, respectively.
-Using the pre-transplant rejection-risk cutoff threshold of 1.23, the sensitivity, specificity, PPV and NPV were 57%, 89%, 80%, 74%, respectively.
+Using the post-transplant rejection-risk cutoff threshold of 1.10, the sensitivity, specificity, positive predictive value (PPV), and negative predictive value (NPV) were 84%, 80%, 64%, and 92%, respectively.
+Using the pre-transplant rejection-risk cutoff threshold of 1.23, the sensitivity, specificity, PPV, and NPV were 57%, 89%, 80%, and 74%, respectively.
 For pre-transplant samples, the test correctly predicted the risk of ACR 80% of the time and the risk of no ACR 74% of the time.
-For post-transplant samples, the test correctly predicted the risk of ACR 64% of the time and the risk of no ACR 92% of the time.
+For post-transplant samples, the test correctly predicted the risk of the time.